ferdium/ferdium-app/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Ferdi Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Ferdium Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [hello@getferdi.com](mailto:hello@getferdi.com).
+Please report unacceptable behavior to [hello@ferdium.org](mailto:hello@ferdium.org).

 ## What should I know before I get started?

-For the moment, Ferdi's development is a bit slow but all contributions are highly appreciated.
-[Check this issue for discussion](https://github.com/getferdi/ferdi/issues/956).
+For the moment, Ferdium's development is a bit slow but all contributions are highly appreciated.
+[Check this issue for discussion](https://github.com/ferdium/ferdium-app/issues/956).

 ## How Can I Contribute?